 During one research interview, an international human resource management leader at a German company took some time to explain her challenges with the local workers’ councils.
 This is a concept similar to a union in North America, except that in a workers’ council, the employees actually run the business, not just negotiate with the business through collective bargaining.
 In her story, the company was trying to gather data through an employee survey, but the workers’ council would not allow the HR team to share the information with the consulting partner to analyze and interpret the data, creating a stalemate.

 Other challenging areas include benefits and leave.
 For instance, employers must pay Chinese workers 300% of the value of any unused vacation days at the end of the year, according to Guez.
 And each country has its own set of holidays and leave requirements to abide by, making the process of managing paid time off more complex.
 Take Brazil, for example.
 Guez said, “Brazil requires employers to offer employees thirty calendar days of paid leave after twelve months of service.
 In addition, the company must allow a third of a month’s salary as a holiday bonus payment.”

-It’s clear that without some awareness of the requirements for global employment, companies can often make costly missteps, but there are ways to minimize the risk associated with global employment.
+It’s clear that without some awareness of the requirements for global employment, or knowledge of the best ways to handle global payroll oustourcing, companies can often make costly missteps, but there are ways to minimize the risk associated with global employment.